Yeah, I'm going to go ahead and grab grab grab some by 21.

 The idea that America's problems of governance is one of inadequate resources misses this lesson of the last half century.

-Amount of resources can prevent government from performing poorly when it tries to perform too much.
+No amount of resources, zilch zero nada, amount of resources can prevent government from performing poorly when it tries to perform too much or particular tasks for which it's inherently unsuited.

 Actually, government is not sufficiently demoralized.

-The hubris, that is the occupational hazard and defining trait Of the political class continues to cause government to overpromise and underperform.
+The hubris, that is the occupational hazard and defining trait of the political class, continues to cause government to overpromise and underperform.

 Social scientist James Q. Wilson has noted that until relatively recently, politics was about only a few things.